vegasjj/cloud-resume-challenge/azure/backend-resources/README.md

 ```

-In short, this code authenticates to the [Cosmos DB](#setting-up-the-cosmos-db-account) account you created earlier (using a **managed identity**) and then configures and initialize an entity in the [table](#setting-up-the-table) you already setup if it hasn't been created already by the [GitHub Actions workflow](#executing-the-create-entity-module-app) that will be in charge to execute this process.
+In short, this code authenticates to the [Cosmos DB](#setting-up-the-cosmos-db-account) account you created earlier (using a **managed identity**) and then configures and initialize an entity in the [table](#setting-up-the-table) you already setup if it hasn't been created already by this [GitHub Actions workflow](#executing-the-create-entity-module-app) which will be in charge to execute this process.

 If you wish to test in your local environment you can uncomment this lines: